 8.2.4 To expeditiously comply with requests made by the Credit Ombud in terms of these Terms of Reference and the Operational Procedures;

-8.2.5 To take every reasonable step to notify consumers with a dispute of the existence of the Credit Ombud or if the consumer has been declined for credit based on a negative credit report or if the debt counsellor, PDA or credit provider or the representative of the credit provider is unable to satisfactory resolve a dispute with that consumer or the consumer’s representative;
+8.2.5 To take every reasonable step to notify consumers with a dispute of the existence of the Credit Ombud or if the consumer has been declined for credit based on a negative credit report or credit provider or the representative of the credit provider is unable to satisfactory resolve a dispute with that consumer or the consumer’s representative;

 8.2.6 To notify consumers, disputing their credit profile, of the existence of the Credit Ombud;

 8.2.7 To notify and promote to consumers who have a complaint relating to their service providers of the services of the Credit Ombud; and